karabunar/swe381-lab/README.md

 - Schematics: Circuit diagrams or connection diagrams illustrating the hardware setup required for the application.

 Feel free to explore the applications available in this repository and use them as a reference or starting point for your own embedded system design projects.

-## Contributing

-Contributions to the SWE381 Embedded System Design Lab Applications repository are welcome!
-If you have developed an application that you would like to share with others, feel free to fork this repository and submit a pull request with your changes.

-When contributing, please adhere to the following guidelines:

-- Clearly describe the purpose and functionality of the application.
-- Provide comprehensive documentation and usage instructions.
-- Include any necessary schematics or circuit diagrams.
-- Ensure that your code follows best practices and is well-documented.

-We appreciate any contributions that enhance the educational value and usability of the applications in this repository.

 ## License